Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Total Runs

-The over/under for total runs in this game has been set at 8.5, with equal odds of -110 on both sides.
+The over/under for total runs in this game is set at 8.5, with the over at -102 and the under at -118.

 Performance